 The music school sponsors about 200 recitals a year, and students have given concerts at the Vatican, Washington’s Kennedy Center for the Performing Arts, in a number of U.S. cities, and abroad.
 The Hartke Theatre features five or six performances annually by the nationally recognized drama department.

 In addition to all these organizations and cultural opportunities, CUA has a rich array of intercollegiate, club, and intramural athletic programs.
 The CUA Cardinals compete in the NCAA Division III with 21 varsity sports teams; club sports exist in nine areas.

-Washington offers a wide variety of social, cultural, and entertainment opportunities, such as the Kennedy Center for the Performing Arts, a large array of museums within the Smithsonian system, and prominent art museums.
+Washington offers a wide variety of social, cultural, and entertainment opportunities, such a large array of museums within the Smithsonian system, and prominent art museums.
 Next to the University is the Saint John Paul II Shrine.
 Washington is also home to several professional sports teams.

 The Bottom Line